ubuntu/ubuntu-desktop-documentation/docs/tutorial/install-ubuntu-desktop.md

 ## User and password

-On this screen, you will be prompted to enter your name and the name of your computer as it will appear on the network.
-Finally, you will create a username and a strong password.
+On this screen, enter your name and pick a name for your computer as it will appear on the network.
+Enter your user name and a strong password.

 You can choose to log in automatically or require a password.
-If you are using your device while traveling, it’s recommended to keep {guilabel}`Require my password to log in` enabled.
+If you use your device while traveling, it's recommended to keep {guilabel}`Require my password to log in` enabled.

 ![The Create your account page](/images/installer/create-your-account.jpeg)

-## Choose your location
+## Select your timezone

-Select your location and timezone from the map screen and click {guilabel}`Continue`.
-This information will be detected automatically if you are connected to the internet.
+Select your location and timezone from the map screen.
+Ubuntu can detect your location automatically if you're connected to the internet.

 ![The Select your timezone page](/images/installer/select-your-timezone.jpeg)

 ## Ready to install

-Clicking {guilabel}`Next` will take you to a summary of your installation configuration to give you a chance to confirm your setup before clicking {guilabel}`Install`.
+Here, you can see a summary of your installation configuration.
+Review  your setup before clicking {guilabel}`Install`.

 ![The Ready to install page](/images/installer/ready-to-install.jpeg)

 :::{note}
-If you had chosen to import an autoinstall configuration at the start of the installation process you would be taken immediately to this screen to confirm that your configuration has been installed correctly.
+If you choose to import an autoinstall configuration at the start of the installation process, the installer takes you directly to this screen to confirm that your configuration is correct.
 :::

-Once you proceed, Ubuntu will begin the installation process.
+Once you proceed, Ubuntu begins the installation process.

 ## Complete the installation